zorgness/auth-api/README.md

 ## Simple authentication APP with Rails for Back-end and React.js for Front-end

-Not finished yet, need to add Redux and
+Not finished yet, need to add Redux and major improvements in conception

 ### Please don't use as it is for security matter.